 We love our phones, I know.
 To many of us, our life might stop if it wasn’t within reach.
 And yes, I am one of those people.
 We contact our loved ones with our phone, many of us need it for work, and let’s face it, scrolling can be a great way to pass the time.

 But these suckers are dirty, can spread germs, and even cause acne.
 According to Dr. Shirin Lakhani from Elite Aesthetics, “Our smartphones are a really big source of skin contamination and skin problems, namely acne.”

 No, you don’t have to give your smartphone up as your favorite time-suck, laxative, means of communicating, or work device.
-A simple solution is to clean it with a alcohol wipe a few times a day.
+A simple solution is to clean it with an alcohol wipe a few times a day.

-Make sure to give the home button, lock button, and the back of the handset an extra swipe as those were found to have the most bacteria.
+Make sure to give the home button, lock button, and the back of the handset an extra swipe, as those were found to have the most bacteria.

 Then, you can carry on with your life knowing you aren’t spreading germs with something that makes your toilet seat look squeaky clean.